Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Spherical fusion 2-categories and related work

-In a similar vein, it seems fruitful to compare to orbifold theories of defect theories.
+\paragraph{Defect theories and orbifold data} It seems fruitful to compare to orbifold theories of defect theories.
 The Turaev-Viro-Barrett-Westbury model is an orbifold TQFT of the trivial 3d defect theory \cite{CarquevilleRunkelSchaumann2017Orbifolds}, and the parametrising spherical fusion categories are algebras in a tricategory.
 Gray categories are naturally objects in a (yet to be rigorously defined) tetracategory, and one would hope that the Gray category derived from a $G\times$-BSFC as well as the orbifold data of the trivial 4d defect theory carry the appropriate algebra structure satisfying the correct higher sphericality axiom.